ladybug-tools/ladybug-web/analemma-3d/readme.md

 ### 2016-05-17 / R12

 * Using Ladybug Web Solar Calculator
-	* Replaces Agafonkib calculator as used in previous releases
+	* Replaces Agafonkin calculator as used in previous releases
 	* Work in progress
 	* Works OK in NW lats/lons only
 * Sun band positioning is improving